pvl/blog4/content/extrusions/Extrusion 02.24.md

   - philosophy
   - ml
 ---
-*Extrusions is a short, densely-linked synthesis of what we've been chewing on over the past month at Plastic Labs--you can [subscribe here](https://plasticlabs.typeform.com/extrusions)*
+> [!custom] *Extrusions is a periodic shortform synthesis of what we've been chewing on recently at Plastic Labs--you can [subscribe here](https://plasticlabs.typeform.com/extrusions)*

 ## On Intellectual Respect